genesNi/Bash_forBeginner/README.md

 ```
 cheat code for awk https://github.com/genesNi/Bash_forBeginner/blob/main/AWK%20Scripting.pdf

-use `sed` for filtering, editing (rename, change, delete, add) anything in your file
+use `sed` for filtering, editing (rename, change, delete, add) anything in your file. it works on any type of data , it works line by line. it is similar to awk

 syntax : sed 'expression' filename
 ```bash